official-stockfish/Stockfish/README.md

     Example: `C:\tablebases\wdl345;C:\tablebases\wdl6;D:\tablebases\dtz345;D:\tablebases\dtz6`

     It is recommended to store .rtbw files on an SSD.
-There is no loss in storing the .rtbz files on a regular HD.
+There is no loss in storing the .rtbz files on a regular HDD.
 It is recommended to verify all md5 checksums of the downloaded tablebase files (`md5sum -c checksum.md5`) as corruption will lead to engine crashes.